mauriciocarbajal/negative-harmony/README.md

 This is the index.js output:

 ```
-Find all the diatonic chords of key C
+Find all the diatonic chords' opposites (in C major key)

 [ 'C', 'E', 'G', 'B' ] ' => ' [ 'G', 'Eb', 'C', 'Ab' ]